Failure to address the full impact of change on those most affected

 Take a look at this brief video of Ken Blanchard [One Minute Manager] on Change Strategy:

-strategic review process
+The strategic review process

 will address variations of the 3 standard questions: "Where have we come from - where are we now - and where do we want to be?"

-But to properly and thoroughly address the impact of the implementation of this strategy [and its full change implications] on those most affected, and also to begin addressing the WIFM question I use an additional set of processes that I have created and that unpack the cultural issues.
+But to properly and thoroughly address the impact of the implementation of this change management strategy [and its full change implications] on those most affected, and also to begin addressing the WIFM question I use an additional set of processes that I have created and that unpack the cultural issues.

 I call this the EEMap(c) process [so called because it maps the route through the stages of Evolution from review to implementation and identifies and addresses all the Exposures enroute].

-Here is an overview of the Pre-Programme Preparation process [or more correctly, set of processes.There are three phases to this process, in overview:
+Here is an overview of the Pre-Programme Preparation process [or more correctly, set of processes].There are three phases to this process, in overview:

 This is created through sessions held with representative groups of all staff at all levels and in all entities that will be impacted by the proposed venture.
 Examples and previous templates are used to assist and speed up the process, which is also referenced, to vision, strategy and business objectives.